top of page

 3. HOW TO CALL A TAXI IN MARRAKECH ?

-Alternatively, you can ask your taxi driver to call your hotel directly.
-The reception service will take care of explaining the route to your driver and this will facilitate your exchanges.
+• You can also ask your taxi driver to call your hotel directly.
+The reception staff will explain the route to the driver, which will make things easier for you.

 4. WHAT ARE THE TAXI PRICE IN MARRKAECH ?